-About the Campaign and Making a Gift/Pledge
+About Making a Gift/Pledge

+Q. How long will the capital campaign continue?
 Three years.
 You may make a one-time gift or spread it over thirty-six months.
 That’s entirely up to you.

+Q. How will I determine how much to give?
 Only you can make that decision.
 We cannot all give an equal amount, of course, but we can give generously, or as some have said, until we are giving “sacrificially.”
 And that will be enough.

+Q. What if my circumstances change?
+Can I revise my commitment?
 Yes.
 The completed pledge card represents your best intentions.
 That’s the most we can ask of each other.
 However, circumstances sometimes change.
 If you find it necessary to revise your commitment, please call Financial Manager Jeanne (Shan) Melone at the church office.
 703-356-7200.

+Q. Who will know how much I have pledged?
 Only the few people who actually receive and record gifts for the campaign.

+Q. What are the simplest ways to make a gift?
+Can’t I just leave the campaign money in my estate?
+While such a bequest would be welcomed and appreciated, the success of the current capital campaign is dependent upon gifts made today and pledges paid over the next three years in order to secure a bridge loan for construction of the project.
 The simplest way to assure our success is to write a check (or checks) and send it to the church.
 The money will be deposited in the capital campaign account managed by the Lewinsville Presbyterian Church Foundation.
 You may also arrange a direct deposit on a monthly basis to the Foundation account.
 These two methods provide charitable deductions in calculating your federal and state taxes, if you still itemize deductions after the 2017 tax law changes.

+Q. What about a gift of stocks and bonds?
 You can obtain even greater tax benefits using one or both of the following two methods:

 - Contribute appreciated stock or bonds.
 You can deduct the full fair market value of the stock, and you avoid the capital gains tax on the appreciation.